Updated: Jan 24

 Cash Flow Analysis

 The Company has very poor cash flow convertibility (CFO/EBITDA) of 39% in FY22 vs 50% in FY21 – this is due to high receivables (partly due to the seasonal nature of business) and high inventory level.
 Management expects the capex to be ~ INR 400 cr in the next few years.
-With EBITDA of ~ INR 800 cr in FY23 and CFO/EBITDA of ~50%, CFO would be ~ INR 400 cr, so Company would need to dip into cash reserves to fund the capex and dividend.
+Company would need to dip into cash reserves or take debt to fund the capex and dividend.

 3. What is my view on company valuation?